-Solutions and Fixes for Paint Problems
+Paint Problems Solutions and Fixes

 Interior Paint Problems

-When painting any interior if there is extreme moisture, humidity or dampness such as in bathrooms, kitchens or basements it is important to make sure the area or rooms are dry before applying any paint.
+When painting the interior and there is a presence of extreme moisture, humidity or dampness such as in bathrooms, kitchens, laundry rooms or basements it is important to make sure the area or rooms are dry and free from mold caused by moisture before applying any paint.

 Exterior Paint Problems

-If you paint the exterior of a porch, fence or deck while the sun is beaming on the wood, and the Ottawa temperature is extremely hot and humid a painter would not apply any paint to those surfaces because they would know that the paint just wont stay on permanently.
+If painting the exterior of a porch, fence or deck while the sun is beaming on the wood, and temperatures are extremely hot and humid a painter would not apply any paint to those surfaces because they would know that the paint just wont stay on permanently.

-Fixing Paint Problems
+Solutions To Fixing Paint Problems

 To stop or prevent paint from blistering, bubbling, cracking or peeling the following professional house painting tips are suggested:

 - Scrape and remove the already blistered, bubbled or peeling paint.